 Softshells also have an elongated neck.
 When extended, and affixed as it is to the disk-shaped carapace, one can’t help but be reminded of a skillet handle.
 The lengthy neck is an anatomical adaptation that allows these turtles to sink into a mud or sand substrate and yet continue to breath through their tubular, ziti-like nostrils while immersed in a foot or more of water, wait for their next meal.

 Stealth is not their only dinnertime strategy, though.
 Apalone turtles are speedy swimmers who will pursue prey.
-Smooths, spinys, and Floridas are all predominantly meat-eaters, subsisting on fish, frogs, mollusks, crustaceans, and other invertebrates, as well as birds and small mammals when they appear on the menu.
+Smooth, spiny, and Florida species are all predominantly meat-eaters, subsisting on fish, frogs, mollusks, crustaceans, and other invertebrates, as well as birds and small mammals when they appear on the menu.
 They’ll also include an occasional side-dish of algae or aquatic vegetation.

 You know, on second thought, maybe the food analogy I’ve been using throughout this post is rather insensitive.
 Softshell turtles have long been considered a culinary delicacy.

 Demand in East Asia, in particular, has increased pressure on North American species.
-Back in 2008, the Florida Fish and Wildlife Conservation Commission estimated an average of 3,000 pounds of softshells were being exported each week out of the Tampa International Airport alone.
-In 2009, in response to environmental groups and growing demand from abroad, the Commission reduced the daily limit of wild-caught turtles from 20 per day per licensed harvester, to one turtle per person per day, prohibited harvesting of softshells from May through July, and banned trade in wild-caught turtles.
+Back in 2008, the Florida Fish and Wildlife Conservation Commission estimated an average of 3,000 pounds of softshells were being exported out of the Tampa International Airport alone each week.
+In 2009, in response to environmental groups and growing demand from abroad, the Florida Commission reduced the daily limit of wild-caught turtles from 20 per day per licensed harvester, to one turtle per person per day, prohibited harvesting of softshells from May through July, and banned trade in wild-caught turtles.
 A few other states have followed suit.
-Laws are definitely a step in the right direction… but not a cure-all, especially in an age when the Internet truly globalizes commerce and, it has to be said, facilitates black market trade of all manner of bushmeat.
+Laws are definitely a step in the right direction when paired with enforcement… but not a cure-all, especially in an age when the Internet has truly globalized commerce and, it has to be said, facilitated black market trade of all manner of bushmeat.